On the Convergence of Numerical Integration as a Finite Matrix Approximation to Multiplication Operator: Preliminaries

 A self-adjoint operator is such operator that $\operator{A}=\operator{A}^*$.
 When a function $g$ is a measurable real function, the maximal multiplication operator $\operator{M}[g]$, that is, the multiplication operator with domain $\vectorspace{D}(\operator{M}[g])=\{\phi : \|g\,\phi\|<\infty\}$, is self-adjoint.

 We denote strong convergence as $\operator{A}_n\xrightarrow{s}\operator{A}$.
-Strong resolvent convergence of a sequence of self-adjoint operators $\operator{A}_n$ to a self-adjoint operator $\operator{A}$ means that $(\operator{A}_n - z)^{-1}\xrightarrow{s}(\operator{A}-z)^{-1}$ for some nonreal $z$ which we denote as $\operator{A}_n\xrightarrow{srs}\operator{A}$ \cite{Kato:1995,Reed+Simon:1981,Segal+Kunze:1978,Weidmann:1980,Simon:2015}.
+Strong resolvent convergence of a sequence of self-adjoint operators $\operator{A}_n$ to a self-adjoint operator $\operator{A}$, means that $(\operator{A}_n - z)^{-1}\xrightarrow{s}(\operator{A}-z)^{-1}$ for some nonreal $z$, which we denote as $\operator{A}_n\xrightarrow{srs}\operator{A}$ \cite{Kato:1995,Reed+Simon:1981,Segal+Kunze:1978,Weidmann:1980,Simon:2015}.
 For a function of a self-adjoint operator, we have the following useful theorem about the convergence of functions of operators. \begin{theorem} If a sequence of self-adjoint operators $\operator{A}_n$ converges in strong resolvent sense to a self-adjoint operator $\operator{A}$, and $f$ is a bounded continuous function defined on $\mathbb{R}$, then $f(\operator{A}_n)$ converges strongly to $f(\operator{A})$. \end{theorem} \begin{proof} See \cite[Theorem~VIII.20 (b)]{Reed+Simon:1981}, \cite[Theorem~9.17]{Weidmann:1980} or \cite[Theorem~11.4]{Segal+Kunze:1978}. \end{proof}

-The spectral representation of a self-adjoint operator is $ \operator{A} = \int_{\sigma(\operator{A})}t\,d\operator{E}(t) $ where $\sigma(\operator{A})$ is the spectrum, and $\operator{E}(t)$ is the spectral family of the operator $\operator{A}$ \cite{Stone:1932, Riesz+Nagy:1955,Akhiezer+Glazman:1993,Kato:1995, Halmos:1982, Kreyszig:1989, Reed+Simon:1981, Segal+Kunze:1978, Weidmann:1980, Schmudgen:2012, Simon:2015}.
+The spectral representation of a self-adjoint operator is $ \operator{A} = \int_{\sigma(\operator{A})}t\,d\operator{E}(t), $ where $\sigma(\operator{A})$ is the spectrum, and $\operator{E}(t)$ is the spectral family of the operator $\operator{A}$ \cite{Stone:1932,Riesz+Nagy:1955,Akhiezer+Glazman:1993,Kato:1995,Halmos:1982,Kreyszig:1989,Reed+Simon:1981,Segal+Kunze:1978,Weidmann:1980,Schmudgen:2012,Simon:2015}.
 For any function which is measurable with respect to the spectral family, we have

-The spectral family can be defined as left or right continuous with respect to the parameter $t$ in strong convergence sense \cite[Chapter~VI, Section~5.1]{Kato:1995}.
+The spectral family can be defined as left or right continuous for the parameter $t$ in strong convergence sense \cite[Chapter~VI, Section~5.1]{Kato:1995}.
 We adopt the usual convention of defining it as right continuous.
 Only points of discontinuity of $\operator{E}(t)$ are the eigenvalues of $\operator{A}$ \cite[Theorem~7.23]{Weidmann:1980}.
 An \textit{eigenvalue} of an operator is a value $\lambda\in\mathbb{C}$ that satisfies $ \lambda\,\phi=\operator{A}\,\phi. $ Function $\phi$ is called an \textit{eigenfunction} or an eigenvector.
-We denote the set of eigenvalues of operator $\operator{A}$ as $\sigma_p(\operator{A})$.

 An eigenvalue $\lambda$ of a multiplication operator $\operator{M}[g]$ has to satisfy \cite[p.~103, Example~1]{Weidmann:1980}